 1. Sets

 1.1.
-Representation and relationship: pertinence, inclusion and equality.
+Representation and relations: membership, inclusion and equality.

 1.2.
-Sets: Operations of union, intersection, difference, complementary and Cartesian product.
+Sets: Operations of union, intersection, difference, complement and Cartesian product.

 1.3.
-Numerical Sets and Operations: Natural, Integer, Rational, Irrational and Real.
+Number Sets and Operations: Natural, Integer, Rational, Irrational and Real.

 2. Functions

 2.1.
-Definition of function, domain, image, graphs, growth and degrowth.
+Definition of function, domain, image, graphs, increase, and decrease.

 2.2.
-Functions: polynomial, modular, rational, exponential and logarithmic.
+Functions: polynomial, absolute value, rational, exponential and logarithmic.

-Now see a representation of this same CP in a mind map:
+Now see a representation of this same syllabus in a mind map (with a few adjustments in the organization):

-Which do you think is more productive to understand?
-I think you'll agree that it's in the form of a mind map; if not, you have mastered some special thinking skill out of the ordinary.
+Which do you think is more productive, as it is faster to understand?
+I think you'll agree that it's in the form of a mind map; if not, you have mastered some special thinking skill that is out of the ordinary.

-And why is it more productive in mind mapping?
-The explanation goes through the way our thinking works and its relationship with perception, more specifically observation.
+And why is it more productive in the format of a mind map?
+The explanation uses the way our thinking works and its relationship with perception, more specifically observation.

 Imagine that you are wanting to build a house.
-One of the things you do first, if not outsource, is sketch out the structure of the house, in the form of a floor plan.
+One of the things you do first, if you haven’t outsourced the project, is to sketch out the structure of the house, in the form of a floor plan.

-You will have to talk to someone about this plan, either with who else will live in the house, or with who will build it.
+You will have to talk to someone about this plan, either with the others who will live in the house, or who will build it.
 What would it be like to talk about the house without the plan?
-Check this by trying to describe in words your current residence; You will even be able to inform the structure, such as how many and which rooms, but when you get to the details of areas and distribution, you will have difficulties and may not even be successful yet.
+You can check this by trying to describe your current residence only using words; you will be able to give information about the structure, such as how many and what rooms there are, but when you get to the details of their areas and distribution, you will have difficulties and may not even be successful.

-Plans and maps play an important role in representing information: they visually show us the structure.
+Plans and maps play an important role in representing information - they visually reveal structure.
 In other words, they constitute visual models of the structure of some object or territory.

 A visual model of the structure plays a key role in our intelligence: it guides perception.
 For example, when looking at a house plan, we identify the rooms and then we can focus on one room at a time.
-From this structure, we can apply divide-to-conquer (I prefer to structure to conquer) and it is much easier to maintain concentration due to the visual support.
+From this structure, we can apply the divide-and-conquer principle (I prefer to treat it as structure-to-conquer) and it is much easier to maintain concentration due to the visual support.

-Once we have a structure, we can think about each component of that structure.
+Once we have a structure, we can think about each of its components.
 For example, what will the room be like, what furniture and decoration will it have?
 In fact, the structure is the basis for all the planning for structuring the property and consequently the budget.

-In another context, how would we do without road maps?
+In another context, how would we manage without road maps?
 What if we had the highways and cities described only in common language, that is, prose?

 By looking at a road map, we can quickly find out which cities exist, where they are, and what the possible paths are between them.
 A map quickly tells us what exists in a territory.